Nils Erik Bæhrendtz: Skansen and later life

 After his resignation from television, Bæhrendtz became executive president of the Skansen foundation in 1969, a post he served for 13 years, until 1982.
 In 1969 the Skansen open-air museum was in deep financial difficulties, but Bæhrendtz's close connection to the government made sure that state funds to the museum park increased substantially.
 He also brought life into founder Arthur Hazelius's original spirit, made sure craftsmanship flourished, re-established the Solliden scene as an important entertainment stage, and raised the number of visitors to the museum park by more than 600,000 per year.

 As the executive president of Skansen, Bæhrendtz effectively remained a public figure in Sweden.
-On September 22, 1973, he made a brief comeback in television, hosting another season of Kvitt eller dubbelt, one of the most popular television shows in Swedish history.
-Nils Erik Bæhrendtz was married to Maj-Britt.
+On 22 September 1973, he made a brief comeback in television, hosting another season of Kvitt eller dubbelt, one of the most popular television shows in Swedish history.
+Nils Erik Bæhrendtz married to Maj-Britt Gabriella Pohlmer.
 He died in 2002 in Saltsjö-Boo, east of Stockholm.

+Maj-Britt Bæhrendtz

+Maj-Britt Gabriella Bæhrendtz (née Pohlmer; 23 May 1916 – 15 July 2018) was a Swedish writer and radio host, who married Nils in 1943.

+Maj-Britt Gabriella Pohlmer was born in Strängnäs in May 1916.
+She was one of the hosts of the radio program Sommar i P1.
+She died in July 2018 at the age of 102.